 In Derby North, Chris Williamson’s modest 613 majority stands to be increased substantially as 26% of voters there say they would desert the Coalition parties and make Labour the main beneficiary.

 The wider lessons from the poll are significant for all political parties.
 In tough economic times people expect their government to consider the wider importance of growing industry and creating jobs in all its decision-making.

 They reject the short-sighted view of cost and instead want decisions made in terms of ‘what’s best for Britain’.
 The political challenge for the Coalition Government is that 87% believe they could reverse the decision if they were minded to.

 Further inaction means they risk paying twice for this controversial and unpopular decision.
 Ministers would be wise to pause, reflect and then think again.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.